Kaleemullah Khan (footballer): Early years

-Khan made his Pakistan Premier League debut for AFC Chaman in the 2008–09 season.
+Khan made his Pakistan Premier League debut for Afghan Chaman in the 2008–09 season.
 KRL scouted him in a match against the team in 2009 when he came as a substitute and decided to sign him along with his fellow midfielder Mehmood Khan.

 He made his debut with KRL on 27 July 2009 in a 3–0 win against PAF F.C., scoring his first goal in the 69th minute.
 He finished the 2009-10 season with 4 goals in all competitions, as the club won the league and Challenge Cup, and qualified for the AFC President's Cup.
 During the 2010-11 season, Khan was soon promoted to the first team by KRL manager Sajjad Mehmood.
 Khan was an important player in KRL's Challenge Cup-winning squad of the 2010-11 season, scoring the second goal of the 4–0 win against Pakistan Navy in the cup final.
 Khan also made his debut AFC President's Cup on 10 May 2010 in a 2–1 win against Naga Corp from Cambodia, scoring both the goals in the continental club competition.

 Khan won the Pakistan Premier League with Khan Research Laboratories in 2012 as KRL set a Pakistan Premier League record scoring the most points in a season in the Pakistan Premier League with 77 points.
 Khan also won the Challenge Cup with KRL (1–0) against rivals K-Electric in 2011.